Audio deepfake: Synthetic-based

 The category based on speech synthesis refers to the artificial production of human speech, using software or hardware system programs.
 Speech synthesis includes text-to-speech, which aims to transform the text into acceptable and natural speech in real-time, making the speech sound in line with the text input, using the rules of linguistic description of the text.

 A classical system of this type consists of three modules: a text analysis model, an acoustic model, and a vocoder.
 The generation usually has to follow two essential steps.
-It is necessary to collect clean and well-structured raw audio with the transcripted text of the original speech audio sentence.
+It is necessary to collect clean and well-structured raw audio with the transcribed text of the original speech audio sentence.
 Second, the text-to-speech model must be trained using these data to build a synthetic audio generation model.

 Specifically, the transcribed text with the target speaker's voice is the input of the generation model.
 The text analysis module processes the input text and converts it into linguistic features.
 Then, the acoustic module extracts the parameters of the target speaker from the audio data based on the linguistic features generated by the text analysis module.
 Finally, the vocoder learns to create vocal waveforms based on the parameters of the acoustic features.
 The final audio file is generated, including the synthetic simulation audio in a waveform format, creating speech audio in the voice of many speakers, even those not in training.

 The first breakthrough in this regard was introduced by WaveNet, a neural network for generating raw audio waveforms capable of emulating the characteristics of many different speakers.
-This network has been overtaken over the years by other systems which synthesize highly realistic artificial voices within everyone’s reach.
+This network has been overtaken over the years by other systems which synthesize highly realistic artificial voices within everyone's reach.

 Text-to-speech is highly dependent on the quality of the voice corpus used to realize the system, and creating an entire voice corpus is expensive.
 Another disadvantage is that speech synthesis systems do not recognize periods or special characters.
 Also, ambiguity problems are persistent, as two words written in the same way can have different meanings.